harshitharaghuram/Sensor-Application/README.md

 PostgreSQL is used to store the data and create a database for this project.
 Eclipse Integrated Development Environment is used to write the computer programs.
 POSTMAN is used to verify the working of the APIs.

-The code can be run on the Eclipse workspace.
+The code can be run on any Java Programming Platform by clicking on the play button. mvn Clean Install can also be used.